HermesMarc/hermesmarc.github.io/_drafts/Tennenbaum.md

-I have just recently returned from my trip to Haifa, where I attended the FSCD conference which was part of FLoC this year.
-Having presented our paper on Tennenbaum's theorem there, my memories are still fresh, and I want to use the opportunity to sit down and write a post on the theorem, with the goal to present one of its proof which uses one of mathematics finest proof techniques: the diagonal argument.

-To get started, let's first have a look at a familiar world: the world of natural numbers.
+Try to think of all numbers, neatly lined up
+$$
+0,1,2,3,4,5 \dots
+$$
+(Construct to the reader the image of a non-standard PA model)

 ## Peano Arithmetic

-The most influential and time-proven formulation of what the natural numbers are, is to this day to one given by Peano.
+The most influential and time-proven formulation of what the natural numbers are, is to this day the one given by Italian mathematician Giuseppe Peano.
 Disregarding induction, these are:

 > Axioms